Gardena, California: Economy

 Digital Manga is headquartered in Suite 300 at 1487 West 178th Street.
 Nissin Foods has its United States headquarters and a plant in Gardena.
 Nissin Foods (U.S.A.)
 Co., Inc. opened in Gardena in 1970.
 Marukai Corporation U.S.A. has its headquarters in Gardena.
 Nissan's North America headquarters were located in Gardena until they moved to Tennessee in 2006.

 National Stores Inc., which operates the Factory 2-U and the Fallas Paredes brands, has its headquarters in the Harbor Gateway area of Los Angeles, near Gardena.

 Top employers

-According to the city's 2012 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2023 Annual Comprehensive Financial Report, the top employers in the city as of 2020 were: